sherryduong93/Anime_Recommender/README.md

 ## Content Based Recommender System:
 **Anime_id Keyword**
 * To help users search for the anime_id desired, a helper function called find_id() in src/model_funcs.py was created, which will return all titles that have the keyword.
-* The exploration of this process is stored in Content_Based.ipynb notebook, while the actual recommendation functions are store in model_funcs.py.
+* The exploration of this process is stored in Notesbooks/Content_Based.ipynb, while the actual recommendation functions are store in model_funcs.py.

 **Baseline Content Based Recommender:**
 * Features: Type (Movie, TV, etc.), Source (Manga, Music, Book, etc.), and Rating Type (PG, R, etc.).